Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
-* Mar, 2025: Our book chapter has been published to [the book](https://www.worldscientific.com/worldscibooks/10.1142/13660#t=aboutBook).
+* Mar, 2025: Our book chapter has been published to [Next-Generation Cities: An Encyclopedia](https://www.worldscientific.com/worldscibooks/10.1142/13660#t=aboutBook).
 Free version of the book chapter can be found [here](https://arxiv.org/pdf/2306.01282).
 * Feb, 2025: I have joined the UK Chinese Society of Automotive Engineers as a member.
 * Jan, 2025: Our research output from the SFI ESSENTIAL project has been disseminated by the Faculty of Engineering and Computing at DCU, read more [here](https://www.linkedin.com/posts/dcu-faculty-of-engineering-and-computing_dr-mingming-l-from-dcus-school-of-electronic-activity-7285978869759672320-nhws?utm_source=share&utm_medium=member_desktop).
 * Dec, 2024: The Biological and chemical aerosol monitoring and modelling [(BOHEMIAN)](https://www.researchireland.ie/news/ncf-finalists/) project has been awarded a €500k grant for the Grow Phase from the Research Ireland National Challenge Fund, where I serve as Co-PI.